dracula116911/mohini-undergarments-site/README.md

 - **User-Friendly Interface:** Clean, intuitive, and responsive design for effortless browsing on any device.
 - **Product Catalog:** Browse, search, and filter a wide range of undergarments.
 - **Wishlist:** Save favorite products for later.
+- **Cart Management:** Add, update, and remove items from your cart.
 - **Admin Panel:** Manage products, inventory, and categories with ease.
 - **Secure Authentication:** User login and registration powered by Supabase.
 - **Real-Time Updates:** Instant product and wishlist updates.